South Jersey Divorce Lawyers

 A divorce is considered one of the most emotional and stressful events in someone’s life.
-The issues involved in a divorce can be complex.
-Any person considering or involved in a divorce should speak with a divorce lawyer to understand the potential issues in their divorce.
+Divorce lawyers are often necessary because the issues involved in a divorce can be complex.
+Any person considering or involved in a divorce should speak with a divorce attorney to understand the potential issues in their divorce.
 The decision to hire a divorce lawyer is important because a divorce will often impact every aspect of your life during the divorce and the outcome of your divorce will likely impact your life after the divorce.
 The outcome of your divorce may determine where you live, how you will pay your bills, and/or how much time you spend with your children.
 A divorce can also be very expensive for both parties due to costs related to litigation, retention of experts, and attorneys fees.

 Common Issues in Divorce

 Most divorces involve a variety of legal issues.
 These legal issues often involve one or more of the following:

 - Equitable Distribution;

 - Alimony or Spousal Support;

 Although the issues involved in a particular divorce are unique to the parties, the divorce lawyers at Drake Law Firm have experience protecting the rights of their clients and litigating each of the common and uncommon issues involved in divorce proceedings.

 In New Jersey, marital property generally includes any real or personal property legally and beneficially acquired by one or both spouses during the marriage although certain assets may be excluded from equitable distribution for a number of reasons.
 This means marital property could be any of the following:

 - The Family Home;